Peloton Spin Bike Alternatives – How to Setup Your Indoor Bike for Group Spinning Classes or Virtual Group Rides on a Budget

 The Wahoo RPM & Cadence Sensor (link to Amazon) does exactly that; it measures your cadence.
 Cadence is important when following along with instructors who specifically ask you to reach a certain number.
 It means you’re experiencing the workout as intended, and that you’re not over or under-doing it.
 Note: you only need to buy the Wahoo Cadence Sensor, not the Speed Sensor.

-- Check that batteries on the sensor are working by looking for a blue flashing light
+- Check the batteries on the sensor are working by looking for a blue flashing light

 - Using the cable ties, attach the sensor to the inside of the pedal arm on your bike